Keyri-Co/browser-fingerprinting/README.md

 ## Features

 - Retrieve device data for logging and analytics
-- Create identifier, based on device parameters
+- Create identifier based on device data

 ## Installing